nimbly/Syndicate/README.md

 ## Validators

-A good practice is to validate your messages before publishing or at least within your unit tests.
-Syndicate offers a `ValidatorFilter` filter that can assist in this: each message will be validated against your validator before being published.
+A good practice is to validate your messages before publishing, before consuming them, or at least within your unit tests.
+Syndicate offers a `ValidatorFilter` filter that can assist in this: each message will be validated against your chosen validator before being published.
 Currently, only a `JsonSchemaValidator` is available.

 If the message fails validation, a `MessageValidationException` will be thrown.